-Our caramel corn popcorn is the prefect recipe to satisfy your craving for a salty, sweet snack.
+Our caramel corn popcorn is the perfect recipe to satisfy your craving for a salty, sweet snack.
 Be sure to give it a try and see how tasty popcorn can be!

 Caramel Corn Popcorn Instructions:

-Next, preheat your oven to 250 degrees F. and grab a medium saucepan from your cabinet.
+Next, preheat your oven to 250°F and grab a medium saucepan from your cabinet.
 Heating the pan over medium heat, melt the butter.

 Caramel Corn Tips:

 - Once the caramel corn popcorn has cooled, drizzle it with melted milk or white chocolate to add another layer of flavor.

 - Also, you could add almond pieces or peanuts to the caramel before tossing it with the popcorn for even more deliciousness!

 - Go to your nearest arts and crafts store and pick festive baggies and portion out the popcorn into the bags for a Halloween party.

 - Use this caramel corn on a Baseball Snack Board!